-A few days ago, a Belgian security researcher, Mathy Vanhoef, has found, and named as “FragAttacks (fragmentation and aggregation attacks)”, a dozen of unknown security flows affecting Wi-Fi devices.
+A few days ago, a Belgian security researcher, Mathy Vanhoef, has found and named as “FragAttacks (fragmentation and aggregation attacks)”, a dozen of unknown security flows affecting Wi-Fi devices.

-Within radio range of a victim, a threat actor can exploit them to steal user information or attack devices.
+Within the radio range of a victim, a threat actor can exploit them to steal user information or attack devices.

 The report has found that at least three of the discovered vulnerabilities are design flaws in the Wi-Fi standard and affect most devices, as a result.

 Moreover, the discovery has found that are caused by widespread programming mistakes in Wi-Fi products.